alycia-noel/alycia-noel.github.io/_posts/2022-03-17-causal-fair-ml.md

 	$Ctf-IE_{s_0,s_1}(y\mid s) = P(y_{s_0, W_{s_1}}\mid s) - P(y_{s_0}\mid s)$
 </p>

 Ctf-IE measures changes in the probability of the outcome $Y$ being $y$ had $S$ been $s_0$, while changing $\mathbf{W}$ to whatever level it would have naturally obtained had $S$ been $s_1$, in particular, for the individuals in which $S=s_0$.
-In terms of Fig. \ref{fig:cgexp}, this means the probability of admission for a Female student based on the intermediate variable values that would be obtained if they were Male (e.g., ratio of Males applying to the major).
+In terms of the example, this means the probability of admission for a Female student based on the intermediate variable values that would be obtained if they were Male (e.g., ratio of Males applying to the major).

 #### :information_source: **Definition: Counterfactual Spurious Effect**
 Given a SCM, the counterfactual spurious effect (Ctf-SE) of $S=s_1$ on $Y=y$ (with baseline $s_0$) is defined as: